 A similar sort of program is used for 3D modeling, in which the user constructs polygon meshes in three dimensions: freehand; with snapping; and numerically.
 My program aims to be more focused on geometric objects and dynamic preservation of their relationships as some are manipulated.
 The leading example of this is a commercial program called The Geometer's Sketchpad.
-However, its interface is rather clunky, and it is limited to two dimensions.
-However, the fact that it is possible to build primitive 3D constructions in it illustrates the power behind the idea of geometric construction.
+Its interface is heavily mouse-based and rather inefficient, and it is limited to two dimensions.
+However, the fact that it is possible to build primitive pseudo-3D constructions in it illustrates the power behind the idea of geometric construction.
 The basic philosophy for the user interface of my program comes from the modeling program Blender and the text editor Vi.

-A screenshot showing points and line segments, created by clicking in various locations on the screen in Point and Line modes.
-The points can be selected and dragged with the mouse, and the lines are redrawn accordingly.
+A screenshot showing points, line segments, and a circle, created by clicking in various locations on the screen in different drawing modes.
+The points can be selected and dragged with the mouse, and the other objects are updated accordingly.